Run StreamX on local Kubernetes cluster

 Step 1: Obtain the source files

-Clone the Git repository which contains the source files for the example:
+Clone the Git repository that contains the source files for the example:

 git clone https://github.com/streamx-dev/terraform-streamx-cloud